 THE POWER

 Whereas modern industrial agriculture seeks to tame nature, regenerative farms find innovative ways to work with it.
 One example of this is through soil regeneration.
+While there are many ways to restore soil health, farmers are turning to trees as a promising area of focus. |

 “Trees are probably the foundation of regenerative agriculture,”

-“Not only do trees sequester carbon and improve landscape resilience but they promote biodiversity both above and below ground.
+says Julie Reneau, Head of Coffee Sustainability at Nespresso.“Not only do trees sequester carbon and improve landscape resilience but they promote biodiversity both above and below ground.
 Think of trees as the platform for many vital ecosystem services.”

 Nespresso has worked with Paris-based PUR for more than a decade.
 The projects focus on providing farmers with the technical knowledge and financial means to implement agroforestry to address issues like pests and disease, biodiversity loss, reduced pollination and reduced water resources.